andreaventuri01/Structural_attacks_GNN_NIDS/README.md

 It is likely that a "novel" experiment leads to results that are slighlty different from the ones reported in the paper.
 This is normal, as preprocessing operations might be different from time to time.
 Moreover, in the paper we report the average results over a sufficiently large number of executions.

 ## Organization

+## Contents

+The repository is organized as follows:
 ```
 .
 ├── datasets                    # Datasets directory